Micro-Influencer Marketing

 Still, product seeding is a key word-of-mouth tactic that CPG brands are expected to master.

 The good news?
-Your outcomes from product seeding don't have to be totally random.
+Your outcomes from influencer seeding don't have to be totally random.

 Honestly, brands should approach seeding like any other tactic: goal-driven and backed by data.

-Having been on both the brand and creator side of 1000s of campaigns, we've seen firsthand how brands can build meaningful word-of-mouth and awesome UGC with influencer seeding.
+Having been on both the brand and creator side of 1000s of PR seeding campaigns, we've seen firsthand how brands can scale word-of-mouth and awesome UGC via influencer seeding.

 This post breaks down why seeding still works and common campaign mistakes to avoid.